amarillier/KrankyBearLauncher/README.md

 ## Features
-* Scheduler / application launcher for testing application execution and termination at user specified times
+* Scheduler / application launcher for testing application execution and termination at user specified times - for performance testing, verifying applications execute and are tracked as "in use" for example software inventory and usage purposes and more.
-* .json config file specifies applications, parameters, one or multiple start times, duration, recurrence
-*   recurrence allows hourly, daily, weekly, or null meaning no recurrence
-*   switches allow for multiple config files, default is launcher.json
+* .json config file specifies applications, parameters, one or multiple start times, duration, recurrence recurrence allows hourly, daily, weekly, or null meaning no recurrence switches allow for multiple config files, default is launcher.json
 * json syntax verification at start time only verifies the json config is valid testing for additional comma, missing comma, missing { or }, missing [ or ]
     NOTE: After launch, changes made to a config file will be detected by syntax checks are not performed
 * dry run / simulation capability simulates execution without actually executing
-* ~/ and $HOME/ syntax for Linux / MacOS are recognized and expanded, explicit paths to applications are supported
+* ~/ and $HOME/ syntax for Linux / MacOS are recognized and expanded, explicit paths to applications are supported.
+Note for Windows, application paths using backslashes must be escaped with a second backslash e.g.
+    "c:\\Program Files\\Notepad++\\notepad++.exe"
 * logging to specified log file, default is launcher.log configurable log rotation at default 1Mb with log retention at default 3 log files
 * optional http listener - status shows both currently launched and scheduled applications